steveman1982/cates/README.md

 -if in your set up cats tend to go undetected by the YOLO model, try a larger one n, s, m, l, x are the default options in oder.
 It's also possible to train a model yourself, but you'll probably need several hundreds of samples.
 There are great instruction videos on this online.

+-there are ways of speeding up deep learning models, have a look at https://github.com/Tencent/ncnn

 -using docker is optional

 -using telegram is optional